26 FAQs about issuing and transferring private company shares.

 In public companies, it is common practice for the shareholders to give the board authorisation to issue a relatively small number of shares in relation to the company's total issued share capital - perhaps 5%.
 This means that the directors can, for example, issue shares to satisfy the terms of employee share option schemes, but still have to consult the shareholders before making any major share issue - for example, to fund a substantial acquisition.

-3. Do we have to offer new shares to existing shareholders first?
+3. Do we have to offer new private company shares to existing shareholders first?

 Under the Companies Act, shareholders typically benefit from 'pre-emption' rights.
-This means that they must be given first refusal on any issue of new shares, in proportion to their existing holdings.
+This means that they must be given first refusal on any issue of new private company shares, in proportion to their existing holdings.

 However, a private company's articles of association can exclude pre-emption rights.
 In any case, unless otherwise agreed pre-emption rights do not apply to shares issued under an employee share option scheme, or issued for non-cash payment.